paezha/Spatial-Statistics-Course/Github Book/_book/13-Activity-Point-Pattern-Analysis-III.md

 * `Gas_Stands.ppp`
 * `Paez_Mart.ppp`

 These are locations of fast food restaurants and gas stands in Toronto (data are from 2008).
-Paez Mart on the other hand is my project to cover Toronto with convenience stores.
+Paez Mart on the other hand is a project to cover Toronto with convenience stores.
 The points are the planned locations of the stores.

 You can check the contents of `ppp` objects by means of `summary`: